 Dollar General and Family Dollar Diaper Deals

 These two stores are direct competitors and seem to be trying to paint the countryside with their medium size store fronts.
-They are such fierce competitors that they charge the same every day low price for diapers, $8.50.
+They are such fierce competitors that they charge the same every day low price for a pack of diapers, $4.95.

 The problem is you can rarely get enough store coupons to make this a good long term method for keeping that changing table stocked up.